dai-shi/waku/README.md

 It begins with a server component at the top of the tree.
 Then at points down the heirarchy, you'll eventually import a component that needs client component APIs.
 Mark this file with a `'use client'` directive at the top.
 When imported into a server component, it will create a server-client boundary.
 Below this point in the component heirarchy, all imported components are hydrated and will run in the browser as well.

 Server components can still be rendered below this boundary, but only via composition (e.g., `children` props).
-They form [a new layer](https://github.com/reactwg/server-components/discussions/4) that run _before_ any client code.
+Together they form [a new "React server" layer](https://github.com/reactwg/server-components/discussions/4) that runs _before_ the traditional "React client" layer with which you're already familiar.

-Client components are still server-side rendered.
-SSR is seperate from RSC.
+Client components are still server-side rendered as SSR is a distinct concept from RSC.
 See the [linked diagrams](https://github.com/reactwg/server-components/discussions/4) for a helpful visual.

 #### Further reading